AhmadAL-Quraan/Inception/docs/oh-my-dock/How to write Dockerfile.md

 Any process running inside the container can read it via `printenv` or `$DB_HOST`.

+---

+* `EXPOSE`: declares that the container listens on the specified network ports at runtime.
+It does not actually publish the port — you still need to use `-p` or `-P` with `docker run` to do that.
+So it's more of a documentation thing for people reading the Dockerfile than a functional instruction.

+---

 > One important security note: Never put passwords in `ENV` — they're visible to anyone who runs `docker inspect` on the image.
 That's exactly why Inception requires `.env` files and Docker secrets instead.